Nd:YAG Laser Capsulotomy Rates in the Netherlands; Practice Variation and Association with Physician Practice Styles

 Abstract

-PURPOSE: To determine the practice variation in rate of Nd:YAG laser capsulotomy within one year after cataract surgery and to identify possible associations with physician practice styles.
+PURPOSE: To determine the practice variation in the rate of Nd:YAG laser capsulotomy within 1 year after cataract surgery and to identify possible associations with physician practice styles.

 DESIGN: Retrospective observational study.

 RESULTS: The incidence of Nd:YAG laser capsulotomy varied between 1.2% and 26.0% in 2016 (median 5.0%) and between 0.9% and 22.7% in 2017 (median 5.0%).
-The rate of capsulotomy was highly consistent over time for each centre (Pearson correlation coefficient, 0.89, P < 0.001).
-In general, ophthalmology centres with a high rate of Nd:YAG laser capsulotomy more often did not (routinely) polish the posterior lens capsule, performed cortex removal with coaxial irrigation/aspiration (instead of bimanual), and more often used hydrophilic IOLs (compared to only using hydrophobic IOLs).
+The rate of capsulotomy was highly consistent over time for each center (Pearson correlation coefficient, 0.89, P < .001).
+In general, ophthalmology centers with a high rate of Nd:YAG laser capsulotomy more often did not (routinely) polish the posterior lens capsule, performed cortex removal with coaxial irrigation/aspiration (I/A, instead of bimanual), and more often used hydrophilic intraocular lenses (IOLs) (compared with only using hydrophobic IOLs).

 Original languageEnglish